 I have been a practicing herbalist for over twenty years (self taught and mentored) but have completed a three year course of herbal study under Michael and Lesley Tierra at the East West School of Herbology.
 My continuing education includes all aspects of the science and art of Herbalism including Traditional Chinese Medicine, Native American Medicine, Ayurveda, Vitalism and Botany as well as Nutrition and Aromatherapy.

 I have recently relocated from California to Colorado and have finished a course at the North American Institute of Medical Herbalism with Paul Bergner, but during my Colorado roaming I crossed paths and have been truly inspired by the beautiful Farida Sharan of the School of Natural Medicine and am now studying Healing Diets and Herbal Medicine with her.
-I am also continuing my herbal studies with Heidi Jarvis at SNM and Brigitte Mars in Boulder, CO and spending my time as a volunteer garden coordinator for the Truscott Elementary School garden, and working with the staff and kids to cultivate skills and strengths through growing their own successful organic food garden that benefits the lunchroom, the environment, and the community food bank.
+I am also continuing my herbal studies with Heidi Jarvis at SNM and Brigitte Mars in Boulder, CO and spending my time as lead garden coordinator for the Truscott Elementary School garden.
+I've been working with the staff and kids to cultivate skills and strengths through growing their own successful organic food and herbal medicine garden that benefits the lunchroom, the environment, and the community food bank.

 My lifelong passion for herbology, holistic nutrition, and gardening have led me to develop Morgan Botanicals and the School of Creative Herbalism where I can share not only my knowledge of plants, but also to help people reconnect with the healing powers of the plant kingdom.